dotlang/language/doc/RFE.md

 5. If you have a struct binding, you have access to everything defined inside it (not private of course) The problem with struct value is that we cannot come to type from it.
 So e.g. if I want to pass it to another function, type is not known.
 Con of getting type: To access functions or bindings, I have to instantiate.
-Con of getting binding: There is no certain way to have type in case I want to pass it.
+Con of getting binding: There is no certain way to have type in case I want to pass it, you cannot embed a module inside a struct definition
 We can have polymorphism with modules, I think.
 ```
 Persister = { save: (string->int) }